qiskit-community/qiskit-quantinuum-provider/CONTRIBUTING.md

 Some tests require that you have a Honeywell account configured.
 These tests will be skipped if no credentials are available.
-If you want to run these tests you need to have credentials configured either via the `HQS_TOKEN` environment variable, or via a saved account locally.
+If you want to run these tests you need to have credentials configured either via the `HQS_API_KEY` environment variable, or via a saved account locally.
 If you do not want to run these tests but have configured credentials you can set the `QISKIT_TEST_SKIP_ONLINE` to `True` (or `1`) and the online tests will also be skipped.